sunyumail93/scRNA_ReproducibilityStudy/README.md

 cat SRR11263260_3.fastq SRR11263261_3.fastq SRR11263262_3.fastq SRR11263263_3.fastq > GSM4396380_3.fastq
 ```

-Other platforms such as Dropseq, InDrops may not be compatible with Cell Ranger pipeline:
+Other platforms such as Drop-seq, inDrops may not be compatible with Cell Ranger pipeline:

 https://www.reddit.com/r/bioinformatics/comments/8ht6kc/converting_dropseq_and_fluidigm_fastqs_into/